-This checklist is intended to help libraries of all capacities take practical steps to implement the principles that are laid out in the Library Privacy Guidelines for E-book Lending and Digital Content Vendors.
+This checklist is intended to help libraries and vendors of all capacities take practical steps to implement the principles that are laid out in the Library Privacy Guidelines for Vendors.

 Priority 1 Actions

-- Settings for personal accounts on vendor websites.
+- Recommending settings for personal accounts on vendor websites.

-- Vendor applications on personal devices including any privacy settings and how to remove the application and any associated stored data.
+- Explaining privacy settings and how to remove the application and any associated stored data.

 Priority 2 Actions

-- Stipulates that the library retains ownership of all patron data.
+- Specify in all contracts and agreements with vendors that the library retains ownership of all user data.

 Priority 3 Actions